Collaboration will unlock potential of talented students from world’s youngest continent

 Oxford and Rome -- Eni, the multinational integrated energy company, and Saïd Business School, University of Oxford, are today announcing ten new MBA scholarships to strengthen the future of business leadership in Africa.

 Oxford Saïd leads the way in MBA recruitment from Africa, with 13% of this year’s cohort coming from the continent, spanning 12 African countries.
 Out of the African MBA students at Oxford, 56% are women.

 The Eni-Oxford Africa Scholarship will cover MBA course fees, a living expenses stipend and one return air fare.
 Two places will be available for the 2020-21 academic year, and the remaining eight places will be opened in subsequent years.

-Candidates for the Eni-Oxford Africa Scholarship must be resident in one of the African countries in which Eni operates: Algeria, Angola, Egypt, Gabon, Ghana, Ivory Coast, Kenya, Libya, Morocco, Mozambique, Nigeria, Republic of Congo, South Africa and Tunisia.
+Candidates for the Eni-Oxford Africa Scholarship must be resident in one of the African countries in which Eni operates: Algeria, Angola, Egypt, Gabon, Ghana, Côte d'Ivoire, Kenya, Libya, Morocco, Mozambique, Nigeria, Republic of Congo, South Africa and Tunisia.